cucumber/commitbit/README.md

     export AWS_ACCESS_KEY_ID=REPLACE-WITH-YOUR-AWS-ACCESS-KEY-ID
     export AWS_SECRET_ACCESS_KEY=REPLACE-WITH-YOUR-AWS-SECRET-ACCESS-KEY

 *The Cucumber team keeps these values in [1Password](https://1password.com/).
-Contact one of the contributors if you want to deploy a new version*
+Create a new GitHub issue if you want access to these tokens in 1Password so you can deploy a new version*.

 Now, deploy the service.